Entropy Has No Direction: A Mirror-State Paradox Against Universal Monotonic Entropy Increase and a First-Principles Proof that Constraints Reshape the Entropy Distribution $P_{\infty}(S;\lambda)$: Conclusion

 The experimental validation by Qiao and Wang~\cite{qiao2025intrinsicnonequilibriumdistributionlarge} demonstrates that this road is not merely visible but has been traversed.
 Their work shows that asymmetric constraints can reshape the entropy distribution to enable spontaneous low-entropy transitions, allowing a system to produce useful work in a cycle by absorbing heat from a single thermal reservoir.
 With this experimental confirmation, both the theoretical and experimental barriers to a perpetual motion machine of the second kind have been overcome.

-The path forward is clear: through iterative enhancement, engineering optimization, and scaling of constraint-based entropy reshaping technologies, practical devices can be developed.
+The path forward is clear: through iterative enhancement, engineering optimisation, and scaling of constraint-based entropy reshaping, practical devices can be developed.
 The implications extend far beyond energy generation.
-With this technology, humanity can maintain civilization even through extended ice ages, ensuring the perpetual flourishing and development of human culture.
-The macroscopic world will not end in heat death; rather, it will continuously and perpetually manifest various wonderful phenomena, sustained by the fundamental principle that constraints reshape entropy distributions and enable spontaneous order generation.
+Because constraints can perpetually reshape entropy distributions and enable spontaneous order, the macroscopic world need not tend toward a featureless equilibrium: universal heat death is not a foregone conclusion but an artefact of the unconstrained limit.
+With this principle at hand, humanity can sustain civilisation even through extended ice ages, ensuring the perpetual flourishing and development of human culture.
+The macroscopic world will not end in silence; it will continuously manifest various wonderful phenomena, sustained by the ever-present possibility of constraint-induced order generation.

-The era of thermodynamic fatalism is over; the age of perpetual complexity has begun.
+The era of thermodynamic fatalism is over; the age of thermodynamic design has begun.
+That outcome answers the desire for energy freedom and the refusal to accept the heat-death thesis with which we began.